Legally Binding Contract Definition

 It does not matter who makes the final offer.
 Accepting the proposal is what ends the negotiation process.
 Any delay in acceptance of an offer and revocation of an offer are common and can lead to conflict and confusion.

 - Written form

 - Inferred by an action that is clearly inferring acceptance of the contract

 If you need help with a legally binding contract or understanding contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.